- Height: 27-29 inches

 There is a lot to learn about the Afghan Hound, as it has a particularly rich and ancient history and have several aspects of its personality that make it a unique dog.
 Considered better-suited for older children who understand how to interact with dogs, it will not be a dog for everyone.
 People who need a versatile working dog, for example, can probably find a better breed in the Bouvier des Flandres than they can in the Afghan Hound.
 Let’s learn more about this dog and what makes it part of dog breed royalty.

-One of the oldest dog breeds and certainly one of the more “aristocratic” breeds, the Afghan Hound has become known as a sort of “king of dogs” for its appearance, general demeanor, and general nobility as a breed.
+The Afghan Hound is known as “king of dogs” for its appearance, general demeanor, and general nobility as a breed.

 Originally hailing from areas like the Sinai Peninsula (the Afghan Hound was even mentioned/portrayed in ancient Egyptian papyrus and were painted in Afghan caves as far back as 4,000 years ago), there’s no denying the ancient origins of the Afghan Hound.
 Despite this long history, the breed has remained relatively pure, which means the modern deviations are not far off of the historical Afghan Hounds.

 As a sighthound (a dog that hunts by sight rather than necessarily using scents or the nose), the Afghan Hound has a rich history of working that its appearance might not convey.
 It has been both used as a shepherd and hunter, hunting down game such as deer and goats.
 With a thick coat, they were able to function in extreme seasons, which gives them a general outdoor versatility one would not necessarily expect.

 The Afghan Hound is generally considered an original without much of a pedigree to speak of… or, rather, it is one of those rare breeds that can be considered its own pedigree.